vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

 *pointer = 0x0001;
 ```

-However, if we use a pointer with a specific type to store the address of a memory area declared with another type (usually with an alignment-related size less than the pointer one), it can lead to hardware faults and stall the device:
+However, if we use a pointer with a specific type to store the address of a memory area declared with another type (usually with an alignment-related size less than the pointer one), it can lead to hardware faults and the application crashing:

 ``` c
 uint16_t *pointer;